eonist/eonist.github.io/_posts/2019-10-14-Semaphores.md

 - Semaphores also has the ability to timeout 👌
 - As we already know, unlimited work might lead to a deadlock.
 - Here is how we can apply dispatch semaphore to limit a queue to 3 concurrent tasks:
-- Fixme: ⚠️️write about making callback method returnable in swift tips blog post?
-- Fixme: 👉 Make a wrapper for making methods that are async sync 👈 this seems harder than it sounds

 ### Making async call a return method: